Richard Posner: Civil rights

 In 1984, Posner wrote for the en banc circuit when it held that a consent decree regulating law enforcement Red Squads did not apply to FBI terrorism investigations, over the dissent of Judge Richard Dickson Cudahy.
 In January 2001, Posner loosened that consent decree to allow the Chicago Police Department to conduct counterterrorism operations.

 In United States v.
 Marshall (1990), Posner dissented when Frank H. Easterbrook, writing for the en banc circuit, held that the punishment for possession of LSD is determined by the weight of the carrier it is found within.
-The circuit's judgment was then affirmed by the Supreme Court of the United States.
+The circuit's judgment was affirmed, under the name Chapman v.
+United States (1991), by the Supreme Court of the United States.

 In 1995, Posner, joined by Judge Walter J. Cummings Jr., affirmed an injunction blocking Illinois from closing schools on Good Friday as a violation of the Establishment Clause, over the dissent of Judge Daniel Anthony Manion.
 In 2000, Posner found that partners at a big law firm could be considered employees with regard to the Age Discrimination in Employment Act of 1967.
 Posner found that secondary liability attaches to a file sharing service for contributory copyright infringement in In re Aimster Copyright Litigation (2003).